luclib/CppBeginBeyond/CppMasterCheatsheet.md

 ### Main function

-Every C++ program must have *exactly* one main() function:
+Every C++ application must have *exactly* one main() function:

-- It is the starting point of the program execution
+- It is the starting point of the program's execution
 - A `return 0` statement indicates a succesful program execution

 There are 2 versions of the `main` method that are valid.